ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 !!! note "How response tagging for ContentView is done internally"

-    In `ezplatform-http-cache` there is a dedicated response listener `HttpCacheResponseSubscriber` that checks if:
+    In `ibexa/http-cache` there is a dedicated response listener `HttpCacheResponseSubscriber` that checks if:

     - the response has attribute `view`
     - the view implements `Ibexa\Core\MVC\Symfony\View\CachableView`